onnx/onnx-ir/CONTRIBUTING.md

 # Contributing to ONNX IR

 Welcome to the ONNX IR project!
-We appreciate your interest in contributing to this in-memory IR for ONNX that supports the full ONNX spec.
+We appreciate your interest in contributing.

 ## Code Style and Design Principles